jessebuckmann/sample_preparation_module/projects/Stabilization_by_Mark_and_Stijn/feedback/fromPeers.md

 4. Is the setup robust and safe to operate?

-*We don't know because the setup was not availlable to us.*
+*We don't know this because the setup was not availlable to us.*

 5. Did you encounter any issues?
 Could you troubleshoot those without contacting the owners?